whefter/puppet-syncthing/README.md

 ####Class: `syncthing`

 Installs Syncthing and sets up the init.d service.
+The download URL is determined from the Syncthing Github releases page.

 **Parameters within `syncthing`:**

-#####`binpath`

-Override the assumed value for the path to the Syncthing binary.
-Defaults to `/usr/bin/syncthing`.

 #####`bin`

 Override the assumed value for the Syncthing binary name.
 Defaults to `syncthing`.

-#####`version`

-Override the value used for the installation.
-Currently, only Ubuntu makes use of a package repository (`ppa:ytvwld/syncthing`), in which case `latest` is used by default.
-Otherwise, the version currently in use during latest commit is used by default.
+#####`binpath`

+Override the assumed value for the path to the Syncthing binary.
+Defaults to `/usr/local/bin`.
+This will actually by a symlink to the latest downloaded syncthing Binary.

+#####`store_path`

+Override the assumed path to store downloaded and extracted Syncthing releases in.
+Defaults to `/usr/local/share/syncthing`.

 #####`instancespath`

 Override the assumed value to the Syncthing instances configuration files.
 Defaults to `/etc/syncthing`.

+#####`architecture`

+Override the architecture parameter determined via Facter.
+Used in determining the download URL for Syncthing.

+#####`version`

+Override the value used for the installation.
+Defaults to `latest`, in which case new releases will be downloaded when they are publishing on the Syncthing Github page.
+Note that Syncthing also has an auto-update mechanism.

+#####`kernel`

+Override the kernel parameter determined via Facter.
+Used in determining the download URL for Syncthing.

 #####`instances`